 Average Salary for a Specialist Doctor in South Africa is R1,600,000

 Specialist doctors are currently the highest-earning professionals.
-They are highly skilled individuals who usually specialise in a particular medical field.
+They are highly skilled individuals who usually specialize in a particular medical field.

 These can include Neurology, Cardiology and Urology.
 Qualifying to be a specialist doctor such as a neurosurgeon is not only rigorous but very expensive hence the high income.